 The Teal Pumpkin project started in 2014, and gains momentum each year.
 The project is all about handing out non-food options, but I wanted to give some ideas for nut free treats as well.
-So here are 50 ideas for Allergy Friendly Halloween Treats to make your job a little easier.
+It can be so hard to find allergen free Halloween candy.
+Here are 50 ideas for Allergy Friendly Halloween Treats to make your job a little easier.

 *Please note, these are merely suggestions that work for our family.
 Be sure to read all labels before sharing these treats with a child with a food allergy.